Peliel/fullstack/osa0/tehtava4.md

     browser->>server: POST html document "note: '...'" to /exampleapp/new_note
     activate server

-    Note right of server: The server adds the note and sends a response.
+    Note left of server: The server adds the note and sends a response.

     server-->>browser: 302 redirect
     deactivate server